Charles Trimnell

-Charles Trimnell (1663–1723) was an English bishop.
+Charles Trimnell (1663–1723) was an English Anglican bishop.
 He was a Whig in politics, and known for his attacks on High Church views, writing on the subordination of the Church of England to the state.
 After the accession of George I of Great Britain in 1714 he was in the royal favour and influential.

-Life
+Family and education

 He was the son of another Charles Trimnell (c.
 1630–1702), rector of Abbots Ripton, Huntingdonshire.
-He was educated at Winchester College and New College, Oxford, where he matriculated in 1681, and graduated B.A. in 1688.
+Bishop Trimnell was baptised on 1 May 1663 at Abbots Ripton, and had three brothers: William (Dean of Winchester), Hugh (king's apothecary), and David (Archdeacon of Leicester).
+He was educated at Winchester College and New College, Oxford, where he matriculated in 26 July 1681, and graduated Bachelor of Arts (BA) in 1685 and Master of Arts (Oxford) (MA Oxon) in 1688; he was incorporated at Cambridge in 1695; and proceeded Bachelor of Divinity (BD) and Doctor of Divinity (DD) at Oxford on 4 July 1699.
+He took orders in the Church of England: he was made deacon on 22 May 1687 and ordained priest on 18 December 1687 — both times by Thomas Barlow, Bishop of Lincoln, at Buckden.

+By his wife Henrietta Maria (daughter of William Talbot, Bishop of Durham), he had two sons who died in infancy.
+She died in 1716, and in 1719 he married Elizabeth (daughter of Sir Edmund Wynne, 2nd Baronet, of Nostell, Yorkshire; and widow of Joseph Taylor of the Temple).

+Early ministry

 Sir John Trevor, Master of the Rolls, gave him an appointment on his graduation, as preacher of the Rolls chapel.
 He travelled to the Netherlands with Robert Spencer, 2nd Earl of Sunderland in 1689; Sunderland was a Roman Catholic convert of the end of the reign of James II, who returned to England in 1691 as an Anglican Whig, employing Trimnell as chaplain at Althorp.
-He was rector of Bodington, in Sunderland's gift, in 1694, and of Brington, the local parish of Althorp, in 1696.
-In 1698 he became archdeacon of Norfolk.
+Trimnell became rector of Bodington, in Sunderland's gift, in 1694, and of Brington, the local parish of Althorp, in 1696.
+On 20 July 1698, he was collated Archdeacon of Norfolk, having been a prebendary of Norwich Cathedral since 1691.
+On becoming archdeacon, he surrendered Bington to his brother-in-law Henry Downes (later Bishop of Derry).

+Queen Anne

-A royal chaplain under Queen Anne, he became rector of Southmere in 1704, and of St Giles' Church, Norwich in 1705.
-He was rector of St James, Westminster in 1706, and Bishop of Norwich in 1708.
+A royal chaplain to Queen Anne from 1701, he became rector of Southmere in 1704, and of St Giles' Church, Norwich in 1705.
+He became rector of St James, Westminster in 1706, and Bishop of Norwich in 1708.
+He was duly consecrated into bishop's orders on 8 February 1708 and retained his parish for one year after.
 In March 1710 he spoke forcefully in the House of Lords for the impeachment of Henry Sacheverell.
 He preached in 1712 to the House of Lords what Jonathan Swift called a "terrible Whig sermon" in the Journal to Stella, sufficiently controversial that the Lords declined to thank him and order it printed.

-He was in high favour on the accession of George I in 1714.
-He became Clerk of the Closet that same year and Bishop of Winchester in 1721.
-The Black Act of 1723 was passed at his instigation, to deter poaching of deer at Bishop's Waltham.

-Family

-By his wife Henrietta Maria, daughter of William Talbot, bishop of Durham, he had two sons who died in infancy.
-She died in 1716, and in 1719 he married Elizabeth, daughter of Sir Edmund Wynne of Nostell, Yorkshire, second baronet, and widow of Joseph Taylor of the Temple.